-Summary and Analysis of the Education Programme's Compliance with the Requirements of the Component of the Standard

-Based on the information provided by the university in self-evaluation report, additional details gathered during the site visit, and interviews conducted with representatives of HEI and students it is evident that the university has implemented a comprehensive communication system, which includes regular in-person meetings with the academic and administrative staff during the semester, scheduled consultation hours during the week and direct communication through university's official website and its social media platforms.
-During the consultation students can raise and discuss various topic, for example learning process, discussions on alignment of exam questionnaires and exam tests, educational material, personal matters and so on and get the needed advice from administrative and academic staff.
+Summary and Analysis of the Education Programme's Compliance with the Requirements of the Component of the Standard it is evident that the university has implemented a comprehensive communication system, which includes regular in-person meetings with the academic and administrative staff during the semester, scheduled consultation hours during the week and direct communication through university's official website and its social media platforms.
+During the consultation students can raise and discussdiverse topics, for example learning process, discussions on alignment of exam questionnaires and exam tests, educational material, personal matters and so on, and get advice from administrative and academic staff.